-- 3.2.3 Figure 3 and Figure 4 illustrate the prevailing wind from annual and summer wind directions for the Baseline Scheme.
-The prevailing wind from annual and summer wind directions are illustrated in Figure 5 and Figure 6 for the Proposed Scheme. - 3.2.4 Major wind corridors nearby the Application Site are Castle Peak Road Tsing Lung Tau and Lung Tang Road along E-W axis.
+- 3.2.3 Figure 3 to Figure 6 illustrate the flow under various annual and summer prevailing wind directions for the Baseline Scheme.
+The flow under various prevailing annual and summer wind directions are illustrated in Figure 7 to Figure 10 for the Proposed Scheme. - 3.2.4 Major wind corridors nearby the Application Site are Castle Peak Road Tsing Lung Tau and Lung Tang Road along E-W axis.
 These wind corridors are comparable for the Baseline Scheme and the Proposed Scheme.
-Development within the Application Site will not interfere the identified wind corridor. - 3.2.5 The Proposed Scheme allows fewer setback when compared with the Baseline Scheme.
-But, given the identified wind corridor is already wide and the setback at pedestrian level is no less than the adjacent Hong Kong Garden Commercial Complex, wind flow along air corridors would unlikely be significantly impacted under the Proposed Scheme when compared with the Baseline Scheme.
+Development within the Application Site will not interfere the identified wind corridor.

-- 3.2.6 Under the Proposed Scheme, various building setbacks and permeable opening at G/F are incorporated in the design of the proposed development at the Site where practicable, which would allow some of the annual and summer prevailing wind penetration (east to northeast wind along Lung Tang Road; southeast wind penetration through the permeable opening at G/F).
+- 3.2.5 The Proposed Scheme allows fewer setback when compared with the Baseline Scheme (e.g. from northern and eastern boundaries).
+But, given the identified wind corridor to the north is already wide, wind flow along air corridors would unlikely be significantly impacted under the Proposed Scheme when compared with the Baseline Scheme. - 3.2.6 Under the Proposed Scheme, various building setbacks and permeable opening at G/F are incorporated in the design of the proposed development at the Site where practicable, which would allow some of the annual and summer prevailing wind penetration (east to northeast wind along Lung Tang Road; southeast wind penetration through the permeable opening at G/F).
 According to the layout of the Proposed Scheme, the building setback along boundary facing Lung Tang Road is at least 3m.
-Therefore, the building mass will not be closer to Lung Tang Road when compared to the Hong Kong Garden Commercial Complex to the immediate east.
+Therefore, the northern façade of the proposed development is aligned about the same as the northern façade of the Hong Kong Garden Commercial Complex to the immediate east and would facilitate air flow along Lung Tang Road.
 In other words, the air corridor along northern boundary will not be reduced due to the Proposed Scheme.
 As the Application Site is fronting to the sea at 40m apart and there is absence of building on this direction, wind flowing around the proposed development from its southern side should not be any problem with respect to east to northeast wind.
 Similarly, the proposed development provides setback but at pedestrian level of more than 9m and will not be closer to Castle Peak Road - Tsing Lung Tau when compared to the Hong Kong Garden Commercial Complex to the immediate east.
 The air corridor along southern boundary will not be reduced due to the Proposed Scheme.
 In all circumstances, building setback is provided at all directions aiming to further facilitate wind flow of any direction around the proposed development. - 3.2.7 Moreover, opening at G/F also facilitate some portion of ESE, SE, SSE and S wind flow through the opening and towards surroundings area.